jerng/studies/_lang/LANGDEV.md

             - \>1 dimensional
             - internally complete
             - dependent on compiler ( saves runtime space, but reduces runtime flexibility )

-###### Datatype Design considerations

--    underlying hardware architecture
-    -    `pointers on 64bit systems are 64bits long, and respectively for 32bit systems` : a moderate, and practical, assumption; the evolution of growth in system-word-sizes has been mainly motivated by how much memory can be addressed with a single word.
-On 64bit systems one can compile with 32bit pointers, limiting a process' RAM and increasing the number of pointers you can stuff into cache, but that is an optimisation, not the baseline.
-    -    `cache lines on 64bit systems are 64bits wide` : another moderate, and practical, assumption
--    `an 8-byte pointer, for a 1-byte datum` is the minimum addressable quantum, without dropping into bit-wise addresses ( which would need more address space, or a reinterpretation of the 64bit address space to be 32bits for the byte address, and 8bits for the bit address in the byte )

 |Code|Glyphs|Predefined
 |-|-|-|